lfex/lutil/README.rst

 directory of this project when you run ``make deps``:

 * `LFE`_ (Lisp Flavored Erlang; needed only to compile)
-* `lunit`_ (needed only to run the unit tests)
+* `ltest`_ (needed only to run the unit tests)

-lunit is not included in the rebar.config file, in order to avoid the circular dependency problem of rebar.
-If you wish to run the unit tests, the ``make check`` target will download and compile lunit to avoid the issue with rebar.
+ltest is not included in the rebar.config file, in order to avoid the circular dependency problem of rebar.
+If you wish to run the unit tests, the ``make check`` target will download and compile ltest to avoid the issue with rebar.